top of page

 The experience of singing this repertoire was important in the development of Clare’s musical language, which has been influenced by Renaissance polyphony and the use of modes; her music often combines aspects of different styles, and sometimes quotations from past music.
 These musical threads, which continue through changing musical conventions, have come to symbolise for her the presence of the changeless transcendent in the passing of time, which she interprets in terms of a Christian faith.

-Clare has taught aural and harmony at Sydney University and at the University of Western Sydney, where she works at present.
-She is also enrolled in a Doctorate of Creative Arts program in composition at Western Sydney under Bruce Crossman.
-She lives in Penrith, Sydney, with her husband John Carroll and their four children.
+Clare has taught aural and harmony at Sydney University and at the University of Western Sydney, where she is now a Senior Lecturer, and from where she earned both a master’s degree and doctorate in Creative Arts, studying under Bruce Crossman.
+She lives in Penrith, Sydney, with her husband, the poet, pastor and composer, John Carroll.

 Sasha Johnson Manning